dani-coffee/cybersecurity-notes/tryhackme/Windows fundamentals.md

 ---

+• `UAC` (  User Account Control) - When a task requires administrator-level permission (like installing software or changing system settings), UAC:
+1. Pauses the operation
+2. Asks for confirmation (or admin credentials if you're on a standard account)
+3. Displays a popup, usually dimming the screen, with options like: "Do you want to allow this app to make changes to your device?"

+---

+• ` Task Manager` -  a built-in Windows tool that lets you monitor and manage running processes, programs, and system performance.
+1. View running apps and background processes
+2. End (kill) unresponsive programs
+3. Check CPU, memory, disk, and network usage
+4. Manage startup programs
+5. See user activity
+6. Monitor GPU performance

+---

 • Some examples in CMD and Powershell

 | Concept                          | Description                                       | Example Command                                        | What It Does                                     |